 A total of 6 towers have been erected to support the cable car system, with the highest point being 164 m (source: Doppelmayr).
 Two towers are located on Phu Quoc Island, 1 tower on Hon Roi, 1 tower on Hon Dua, and the final two towers on Hon Thom Island.

 The architecture of the stations is just as remarkable as the cable car system as it is designed in a “east meets west” fusion style.
 The station located on Phu Quoc Island resembles ancient Rome’s coliseum.

 The Hon Thom-Phu Quoc 3S Cable Car has achieved Guinness World Record status as being the longest non-stop three-rope cable car in the world.
 The previous record was held by the Sapa-Fansipan cable car (“Fansipan Legend”) located in Vietnam’s northern Lao Cai province, which has a total length of approximately 6.4 km.
 The Phu Quoc Cable Car takes the record by being approximately 1.5 km longer.

-Engineered by Germany’s Doppelmayr Seilbahnen GmbH, the Hon Thom – An Thoi Cable Car had its soft launch on February 4, 2018 and after 28 months of planning and development the Phu Quoc Cable Car was officially put into operation for the general public on February 14, 2018.
+Engineered by Austrian’s Doppelmayr Seilbahnen GmbH, the Hon Thom – An Thoi Cable Car had its soft launch on February 4, 2018 and after 28 months of planning and development the Phu Quoc Cable Car was officially put into operation for the general public on February 14, 2018.

 Find deals, discounted cable car tickets, and more on the official Phu Quoc Facebook Page.